mblomdahl/tfc-vs4345-k8s/README.md

     kubectl apply -f k8s-infra/aws-efs-storageclass.yaml

-Follow the steps in [./k8s-examples/efs-storage/README.md](./k8s-examples/efs-storage/README.md) to verify persistent volumes and storage claims can be utilized in your cluster.
+Follow the steps in [./k8s-examples/efs-storage/README.md](./k8s-examples/efs-storage/README.md) to verify that EFS persistent volumes and storage claims can be utilized in your cluster.

 ### 3. Configure the AWS Load Balancer Controller Add-On